-This is the introductory course for Bachelor's students in international environment and development studies.
+This is the introductory course for Bachelor students in International Environment and Development Studies.
 Its main objective is to provide students with an introduction to key topics and theories within the closely related fields of environment and development.
 The course will provide examples of environmental issues and social and political aspects of development.

-After taking this course, the students will have gained an overview of the key topics of the Bachelor programme in "International Environment and Development Studies, as well as insights into the various interdisciplinary theories and analytical approaches that are taken towards a providing deeper understanding of the most important environmental and development challenges.
+After taking this course, the students will have gained an overview of the key topics of the Bachelor programme in "International Environment and Development Studies", as well as insights into the various interdisciplinary theories and analytical approaches that are taken towards a providing deeper understanding of the most important environmental and development challenges in the World today.

 Teaching will be a combination of lectures and seminars.

-Complete reading list will be made available to course participants on Canvas.
+A complete reading list will be made available to course participants in Canvas.

 Participation in 80% of the lectures and seminars